nattomi/pylle/docs/manual.md

 <script type="text/javascript" src="flot/jquery.flot.min.js"></script>
 <script type="text/javascript" src="flot/jquery.flot.time.min.js"></script>
 ```
 The easiest way to get the jquery and flot libraries under Debian is by installing the ```libjs-jquery``` and ```libjs-flot``` packages.
 Here is the [javascript](../client/plot.js) for the application.
-A production example can be found at the [homepage for atmospheric eletricity recordings](http://aero.nck.ggki.hu) in Nagycenk Observatory.
+A production example can be found at the [homepage for atmospheric eletricity recordings](http://aero.nck.ggki.hu) in Nagycenk Observatory (momentarily seems out of service but I can't fix it because I'm not the maintaner of it anymore).